OpenLabsHQ/Frontend/README.md

 ### Production Configuration

-The app supports different environments through `.env` files:
+The app supports different deployment strategies through multiple configuration methods:

-1. `.env.production` - Used when building for production with `--mode production`
+1. Build-time configuration: `.env.production` file (used with `bun run build:prod`)
+2. Runtime configuration: `static/js/runtime-config.js` (can be modified after deployment)
+3. API proxy: For when your API doesn't support CORS (use `bun run proxy`)

 #### Option 1: Run with API on same domain (Recommended)